An official website of the United States Government -

 SSI disability pathway

-SSI is a federal program providing cash assistance to low-income persons with disabilities (under age 65) and seniors (age 65 and older).
-In most states, SSI beneficiaries are a mandatory population for state Medicaid programs and are automatically eligible for Medicaid.
+Many Medicaid beneficiaries who qualify on the basis of disability do so through receipt of Supplemental Security Income (SSI), which is a federal program providing financial assistance to low-income persons with disabilities (under age 65) and seniors (age 65 and older).
+In most states, SSI beneficiaries are a mandatory population covered by state Medicaid programs and are automatically eligible for Medicaid.

 Other eligibility pathways